adlard07/adlard07/README.md

 ---

 ### 👋 About Me
-I’m an undergraduate ML/DS enthusiast who loves shipping useful things.
-Curious about AI/ML, electronics, embedded systems, and system design.
-Looking to apply my skills to real-world problems and grow with impact-driven teams. **Love Building:** ML prototypes, MLOps, System Design, Numerical Methodsyy for Quant, Data Pipelines, Backend Services, Frontend, and DevOps
+I’m a Software and AI/ML Engineer who loves shipping useful things.
+Curious about AI/ML in Quantitative Finance, electronics, embedded systems, and system design.
+Looking to apply my skills to real-world problems and grow with impact-driven teams.
+I **Love Building:** ML prototypes, MLOps, System Design, Numerical Methods for Quant, Data Pipelines, Backend Services, Frontend, and DevOps

 ---